 8 – AK Interactive

-AK Interactive is a Spanish competitor of Ammo and they also specialise in war models – they sell immense number of different weathering sets, coloring sets for different vehicles, uniforms and effects.
-AK Interactive paints fit best experienced war, civil or space model painters who know exactly what they need.
+AK Interactive is a Spanish competitor of Ammo and they also specialize in war models – they sell immense number of different weathering sets, coloring sets for different vehicles, uniforms and effects.
+AK Interactive paints fit best-experienced war, civil or space model painters who know exactly what they need.

 They also produce brushes, tools and all additional supplies you may need to do model painting.